We're Your Well Pump, Water Heater & Water Softener Professionals!

 Maybe yes … or no.

 What is the cause of no water pressure in the house?
 The first step is to call Kelly James Service, the well pump and water solutions provider in Barton.
-Their knowledgeable professionals will diagnose your situation, and have your water up and running within hours.
+Their experienced professionals will diagnose your situation, and have your water up and running within hours.

-A well pump isn’t always the source of no water in the house.
+A well pump isn’t always the culprit of no water in the house.
 Periodically an underground electrical wire breaks – a very repairable issue.
-Checking power connections is always the initial step taken by Kelly James Service.
+Checking power connections is always the first step undertaken by Kelly James Service.

-So will running water for hours in a row, such as filling a pool or watering grass.
-These activities can lower the underground water table which, if it plummets too far, can cause the water-cooled pump to overheat.
+So will running water for hours on end, such as filling a pool or watering grass.
+These pursuits can lower the underground water table which, if it goes down too far, can cause the water-cooled pump to overheat.

 Call Kelly James Service for Well Pump Service near Barton, WI